 Jean didn't pull away.

-Her fingers, which had been gripping the record, tightened on the edge of his shirt, the fabric bunching slightly in her grasp as the kiss deepened, the swift tension that had been building between them finally unraveling into something heavier, something certain and undeniable.
+Her fingers, which had been gripping the record, tightened on the fabric of his grey corduroy shirt, bunching it slightly in her grasp as the kiss deepened.
+The swift tension that had been rapidly building between them finally unraveled into something sweeter.
+Something certain and undeniable.

 They held each other close.